UedaTakeyuki/pokectiveness2/docs/README.md

 <div class = "img-wrapper">
   <img src = "/docs/pics/2019-05-30 20.45.05.png" width = "80%">
 </div>
-If you touch the displayed race or move , [More information](#find-by-race) will be displayed.
+If you touch the displayed race or move, [More information](#find-by-race) will be displayed.

 ### Double weakness
-Pokemon who has two type of race may have a move type of common weakness against both race.
+Pokemon who has two types of race may have a move type of common weakness against both races.
 This type of move is called **double weakness**.
 For example, in the case of Garados, the **electric** move contained in both the WATER and FLYING, so the electric move is a double weakness
 <div class = "img-wrapper">
   <img src = "/docs/pics/2019-05-30 20.45.47.png" width = "80%">
 </div>
 Attacks with double weakness move are more powerful than attacks with normal weaknesses.
 Finding the opponent's double weakness is the key to advancing the battle

 ### Find by race
-Fist of all, please touch "Type", then select from the list.
+First of all, please touch "Type", then select from the list.
 <div class = "img-wrapper">
   <img src = "/docs/pics/2019-05-30 20.46.01.png" width = "80%">
 </div>